marybeshaw/skill-building-program/badge-templates/micro.md

 *(These should have more project-based requirements in Journeyman level)* *(Always try to make assignments based on existing interactive tutorials (like NodeSchool) first, when available)*

-1) Demonstrate the following:
+1) Make a creative project that demonstrates the following:
   - [ ] Some project requirement things that fulfill the goals above
   - [ ] Some project requirement things that fulfill the goals above
   - [ ] Some project requirement things that fulfill the goals above

+2) Demonstrate the following:
+  - [ ] Some project requirement things that fulfill the goals above
+  - [ ] Some project requirement things that fulfill the goals above
+  - [ ] Some project requirement things that fulfill the goals above

-2) (If Available) Complete all of the tasks in an interactive tutorial that covers this micro's goals: {{ tutorial url }}
+3) (If Available) Complete all of the tasks in an interactive tutorial that covers this micro's goals: {{ tutorial url }}

-3) Demonstrate how you've done nearly all of #1 in your work or side-work
+4) Demonstrate how you've done nearly all of #1 in your work or side-work

-4) Something else creative that proves you are totally legit in this topic
+5) Something else creative that proves you are totally legit in this topic

 -----